Book burning: French burning of Jewish manuscripts (1244 CE)

-Spanish empire burning of Aztec and Mayan manuscripts in the 1560s
+Spanish burning of Aztec and Mayan manuscripts (1560s CE)

 During the Spanish colonization of the Americas, numerous books written by indigenous peoples were burned by the Spaniards.
 Several books written by the Aztecs were burnt by Spanish conquistadors and priests during the Spanish conquest of Yucatán.
 Despite opposition from Catholic friar Bartolomé de las Casas, numerous books found by the Spanish in Yucatán were burnt on the order of Bishop Diego de Landa in 1562.
 De Landa wrote on the incident that "We found a large number of books in these characters and, as they contained nothing in which were not to be seen as superstition and lies of the devil, we burned them all, which they (the Maya) regretted to an amazing degree, and which caused them much affliction".

-Catholic book burnings in Tudor and Stuart periods (16th–18th century)
+Book burnings in Tudor and Stuart England (16th century CE)

 The founding of the Church of England after King Henry VIII broke away from the Catholic Church led to the targeting of English Catholics by Protestants.
-During the Tudor and Stuart periods, Protestant citizens loyal to the Crown attacked Catholic religious sites across England, frequently burning any religious texts they found.
+The dissolution of the monasteries led to the destruction of many libraries and Edward VI, Henry's son, encouraged his subjects to destroy all books that were associated with "old learning".
+Throughout the Tudor and Stuart periods, Protestant citizens loyal to the Crown attacked Catholic religious sites across England, frequently burning any religious texts they found.
 These acts were encouraged by the Crown, who pressured the general public to take part in such "spectacles".
 According to American historian David Cressy, over "the course of the sixteenth and seventeenth centuries book burning developed from a rare to an occasional occurrence, relocated from an outdoor to an indoor procedure, and changed from a bureaucratic to a quasi-theatrical performance".

-British burning of Washington during the War of 1812

-During the War of 1812, a British expeditionary force routed an American militia at Bladensburg.
-Shortly thereafter, the British marched into Washington, D.C., briefly capturing and occupying the city.
-In retaliation for the American destruction of Port Dover, the British ordered the destruction of several public buildings in the city, including the Library of Congress, erected just fourteen years prior.
-The U.S. Capitol was also burnt by the British, with books from the Library of Congress being used to burn the building.
-Both the library and the Capitol were rebuilt after the war.
+With the Bishops' Ban of 1599 the Archbishop of Canterbury and the Bishop of London ordered an end to the production of verse satire and the confiscation and the burning of specific extant works, including works by John Marston and Thomas Middleton.
+Nine books were specifically singled out for destruction.
+Scholars disagree about what properties these nine books have in common to cause official offence.

+Burning of Voltaire's books (18th century CE)

+During the 18th century, the works of French philosopher and writer Voltaire were repeatedly burned by government officials in the kingdoms of France and Prussia.
+In 1734, the publication of his Lettres philosophiques in the city of Rouen led to a public outcry, as it was seen as an attack against the ancien régime of France.
+In response, the French authorities ordered copies of book to be publicly confiscated and burnt, and Voltaire was forced to flee Paris.
+In 1751, King of Prussia Frederick the Great ordered a pamphlet written by Voltaire titled Doctor Akakia to be publicly burnt as it insulted Pierre Louis Maupertuis, the president of the Prussian Academy of Sciences in Berlin, of whom Frederick was a significant patron.